 How community input helped shape plans to restore Christchurch's reputation as a cycle city.

-The Christchurch Transport Strategic Plan set out a 30-year vision for transport in the city, including a range of transport options to meet the needs of the community.
+The Christchurch Transport Strategic Plan (external link) set out a 30-year vision for transport in the city, including a range of transport options to meet the needs of the community.
 It proposed a city-wide cycle network which includes 13 major Cycle Routes to provide safe, convenient connections between the Central City, suburbs, business and shopping centres as well as popular recreational areas.

 The UCP enables key, high-value urban cycling projects to get underway around the country over the next three years, while improving cycle safety and supporting more connected cycle networks.